18 Types of Bermuda Grass for the Most Refined Lawns

 As the grass prefers warm seasons, you can expect them to start growing from April to October.
 The Princess 77 Bermuda grass species is a popular choice for golf courses, parks, stadiums, lawns, and cemeteries.

 Yukon Bermuda Grass (OKS91 - 11)

-From improving the cold-hardiness of the common Bermuda grass, researchers of Oklahoma State University developed the variety 'Yukon'.
+From improving the cold-hardiness of the common Bermuda grass, researchers of Oklahoma State University developed the variety 'Yukon' as well as many others over the decades.
 This highly ranked variety is a favorite of golf managers because of its fine texture and tolerance towards heat and cold.

 The grass blades of this variety are thin, with a rich green color that becomes even deeper towards the tip.
 It makes the turf look denser and more attractive.
 Hence, you can grow the grass on your gardens, lawns, roadsides, parks, and playgrounds.